stilettogeek/stilettogeek/README.md

 ---

 💡 **What I Do:**
-I bridge healthcare, cloud, and AI to help organizations move faster and lead smarter—grounded in frontline experience, elevated by strategy.
+The playbook has changed.
+I create solutions that help organizations operate efficiently, adapt confidently, and lead forward.

 🛠️ **Current Focus:**
 - AI in the cloud